eirichmond/resilienthealth/readme.txt

 == Copyright ==

-Twenty Twenty-Five WordPress Theme, (C) 2024 WordPress.org Twenty Twenty-Five is distributed under the terms of the GNU GPL.
+Resilient Health WordPress Theme, (C) 2024 WordPress.org Resilient Health is distributed under the terms of the GNU GPL.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by